Lorenzo Fioramonti: Politics

 Fioramonti was nominated in January 2018, as a candidate for the Five Star Movement in the 2018 Italian general election.

 On 5 September 2019, Fioramonti was named Italian Minister of Public Education.
-On 5 November 2019, Fioramonti announced that next year Italy will be the first country in the world where the study of climate change and sustainable development will be mandatory for students.
-On 18 November 2019, he stated that if there was no €3 billion fund in the 2020 budget law for the Ministry of Education, he would resign as Minister.
+On 5 November 2019, Fioramonti announced that from the following year Italy would become the first country in the world where the study of climate change and sustainable development will be mandatory for students.
+On 18 November 2019, he stated that if there was not an additional€3 billion in funding in the 2020 budget for the Ministry of Education, he would resign as minister.

 On 25 December 2019 Fioramonti resigned from government in protest.
 He objected to the government not providing significant extra funding in the 2020 budget for the Ministry of Education.
 His decision was faced with strong criticism from his colleagues in the government and in the Five Star Movement, causing his resignation from the M5S on 30 December 2019.

-Personal life

-He is married and has two sons.